mm-zacharydavison/claudx/SPEC.md

 - [x] Tools which are often used as `tool command` format can be collected as unique tools (e.g. `pnpm install` vs `pnpm run`).

 ## Configuration
-- [x] Can be configured to send metrics to destinations.
+- [x] Can be configured to send metrics to dataStores.
 - [x] Configuration can be local in the current directory where `claude` was invoked, or in the home directory.
 - [x] Search up to the `git` root from the directory where `claude` was invoked to find a configuration file.

-## Destinations
+## DataStores
-- [x] Supports sending to multiple destinations.
+- [x] Supports sending to multiple dataStores.

 ### SQLite
 - [x] Stores data in SQLite database by default.